GenericMale/MyAnimeListTheme/README.md

 ## TODO

 * Test manga view
-* Show low-res images when high-res images arent loaded (yet)
-* Use cover image as header and background as background.
 * Style content-status (Airing etc)
 * Use css variables for customization
 * Improve variables used in sass file to enable easier extension and customization